Livestock Guard Dogs

 An LGD is an investment in both time and money, but a well bred and well trained LGD is worth their weight in gold.
 Do not expect to simply toss a puppy in with your livestock and have all your predator problems disappear.
 To become effective guards they need training, they need to bond to their charges, and they need to mature both mentally and physically.

 We live in an area with a high predator load; coyote, bobcat, bear, and mountain lion roam the Sans Bois.
 We are nestled into thousands of acres of wildlife management lands and huge stretches of private woodlands.
 These dogs are the first line of defense on the farm and bring me peace of mind.
 However, they know I am always here to back them up when needed.
 I couldn't imagine keeping the farm without these dogs.

 Mudbug is a male Great Pyrenees.
 He came all the way from Louisiana to join us in August of 2022 at three months old.
 This boy has a more aloof and chill personality.
 He is wary of strangers but loves his mama!
 Mudbug stays in the main yard area during the day, but at night he is let out and works the perimeter.
-He is always happy to see his girls, Mochi and Macaroni, in the morning.
-But he gets worked up by evening and is ready to hit the woods.
+He meets me at the barn every morning to be let back in with Mochi and the goats.
 He is showing amazing instinct and drive, I am thankful to have him and can't wait to see him grow into himself.